Find Affordable College Courses

 Saint Cloud, MN

 A rank of #3 on this year’s list means Saint Cloud State University is a great place for communication and journalism (other) students pursuing an online degree.
-Located in the city of Saint Cloud, St. Cloud State University is a public college with a large student population.
+Located in the city of Saint Cloud, St. Cloud State University is a public school with a large student population.

 Read More…